 You've probably never heard of Seaton Carew.
-Its beaches, on the edge of a small town in Hartlepool, England were an 18th century hot spot for wealthy Quakers who adopted the seaside town as a holiday resort.
+Its beaches, on the edge of a small town in Hartlepool, were an 18th century hot spot for wealthy Quakers who adopted the seaside town as a holiday resort.
 "Seaton?
 It's just an old holiday home.
 Forget that place," Adam, a local at a pub in Hartlepool, told me.

-As someone who hasn't spent most of their time reading about old seaside resort towns, I'd most recently read about Hartlepool in the context of its vociferous vote in favor of leaving the EU, in June's referendum.
+As someone who hasn't spent most of their time reading about old seaside resort towns, I'd most recently read about Hartlepool in the context of its vociferous vote in favour of leaving the EU, in June's referendum.
 As was typed out with a certain smugness by journalists in the wake of the referendum result, a net inflow of less than 200 migrants landed in Seaton Carew's borough from 2014 to 2015, but an immigration-led campaign led to a Leave vote at 69 percent.

 "It used to be busy before they moved the funfair," Keith, a local ice-cream van owner, with extraordinarily strong glasses and blue eyes told me.
 With not much else to go on, I went to a local hotel and bar where I met Brian, an 82-year-old Labour voter with a fresh pair of knees courtesy of a "very nice Thai doctor."

 "Before they brought in the new sewage system it was busy.
 But they had to move the funfair and after that like, things started to slow down."
 I later learned from another a chap at the bar that previously the sewage was being dumped incrementally across the beach, but it was affecting the local marine life.